INSTRUCTIONS FOR THAWING AND PLATING OF CELLS

 Preparation for Thawing and Plating Cells:

-1. Chill 14mL supplemented growth medium in a 15mL conical tube in the ice water bath.
-To avoid possible contamination, make sure that water level never reaches the level of the tube’s cap.
+1. Prewarm 14mL supplemented growth medium in a 15mL conical tube.
+To avoid possible contamination, make sure that

 2. Warm the Attachment Factor™ and supplemented growth medium to 37oC in the warm water bath.

 3. Spray down the outside of all tools/instruments (bottles, tubes, racks, etc.) with the ethanol solution before bringing them under the hood.
 Make sure all work surfaces are disinfected.
-Spray the outside of your gloves prior to work under the hood.
+Spray the outside of your gloves prior to working under the hood.

 4. Prepare your flask(s):

-· Add your desired volume of warm (37oC) supplemented growth medium to the T-75 flask.
+· Add your desired volume of warm (37oC ) supplemented growth medium to the T-75 flask.
 Aim for a final volume of 25mL in the flask by adding 23mL at this step.

-5. Maintain the bottle of growth medium at 37oC for later use.
+5. Maintain the bottle of growth medium at 37 oC for later use.

 Procedure for Thawing and Plating Cells:

-6. Just before centrifugation is complete, move the prepared flask(s) from the incubator to under the hood.
+5. Just before centrifugation is complete, move the prepared flask(s) from the incubator to under the hood.

-8. Carefully remove medium supernatant from the tube by aspirating or decanting (pouring), ensuring that you do not disturb the cell pellet at the bottom of the tube.
+6. Carefully remove medium supernatant from the tube by aspirating or decanting (pouring), ensuring that you do not disturb the cell pellet at the bottom of the tube.

-11. Perform a cell count and check cell viability for an accurate assessment prior to your experiment.
+9. Perform a second cell count and check cell viability for an accurate assessment prior to your experiment.